jlinoff/sshx/README.md

     -P FILE, -password-file FILE
                        Read the password from a password file.

+    -t SEC, --timeout SEC
+                       Timeout after SEC seconds.
+The default is to never timeout.

     -v, --verbose      Increase the level of verbosity.
+                       You can use -vv as shorthand to specify -v -v.

     -V, --version      Print the program version and exit.